Published: June 2021 | Updated: July 2022

 If you want to help, start by trimming the hair around the affected area and putting the Elizabethan collar on her to protect her from additional harm.
 Prior to your veterinary visit, you can also wash her with antibacterial shampoo to help relieve some of the symptoms (if they haven't progressed to the point of a lesion).

-The strain S. Boullardi is the most frequently suggested.
-It's an antibiotic-resistant yeast-based probiotic that aids in bodily equilibrium.
+The strain S. Boulardii is the most frequently suggested.
+It's an antibiotic-resistant yeast-based probiotic that aids in restoring equilibrium to the body.

 With a well-formulated probiotic like Daily Cat, food allergies, which are a prevalent cause of skin issues in our cats, can be decreased or eliminated.